Advances in Clinical and Experimental Medicine

 • Personal communications (these should be supported by a letter from the relevant authors but not included in the reference list).

 Ensure that your reference list includes full and current bibliography details for every cited work at the time of your article’s submission (and publication, if accepted).
-If cited work is corrected, retracted or marked with an expression of concern before your article is published, and if you feel it is appropriate to cite the work even in light of the post-publication notice, include in your manuscript citations and full references for both the affected article and the post-publication notice.
+If cited work is corrected or marked with an expression of concern before your article is published, and if you feel it is appropriate to cite the work even in light of the post-publication notice, include in your manuscript citations and full references for both the affected article and the post-publication notice.
 Email the journal office if you have questions.

 Abbreviations for journal names should be cited according to Index Medicus.
 If a journal is not listed in Index Medicus, its full name should be given.
 The abbreviation et al. should be applied when there are more than 6 authors, but only the first 3 authors should be listed in such situations (e.g., Hu X, Chang J, Mao M, et al.).